-Italo trains serve the Florence-to-Naples route, too, connecting the same two train stations as Trenitalia - Santa Maria Novella and Centrale.
-The trip on Italo takes around two hours 50 minutes.
+Italo trains serve the Florence-to-Naples route too, connecting the same two train stations as Trenitalia trains - Santa Maria Novella and Centrale.
+The trip on Italo takes approximately 2 hours and 50 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 The high-speed trains on the Florence-to-Naples route are primarily direct, though they make stops in Rome.
 Italo stops at both Roma Termini and Roma Tiburtina stations.
 Passengers don’t need to get off or change trains, it is simply an opportunity to pick up additional travelers.
 Some of the slower trains from Florence to Naples do require transfers on the way, so it is important to look at the details of each ticket option when you’re booking.

 BOOK YOUR TRAIN >>